wix/Detox/docs/Guide.ThirdPartyDrivers.md

 While React Native officially supports Android and iOS, other platforms such as [Web](https://github.com/necolas/react-native-web) and [Windows](https://github.com/microsoft/react-native-windows) can be targeted.
-If your app targets a third party platform, you may which to use a [third party driver](#How-to-use-a-driver) to run your tests on said platform.
+If your app targets a third party platform, you may which to use a [third party driver](#How-to-use-a-driver) to run your tests on said platform as of Detox v16.3.0.
 If one doesn't already exist you may want to [write your own](#Writing-a-new-driver)

 ## How to use a driver